Norman W. Sanderson

-Norman Wesley Sanderson Jr. (born July 7, 1951) is a Republican member of the North Carolina General Assembly, representing the state's second Senate district, which includes Carteret, Craven, Pamlico counties.
-Sanderson was formerly a member of the North Carolina General Assembly, representing the state's third House district, which included parts of Craven and Pamlico counties.
+Norman Wesley Sanderson Jr. (born July 7, 1951) is a Republican member of the North Carolina General Assembly, representing the state's second Senate district, which includes Carteret, Craven, and Pamlico counties.
+Sanderson formerly represented the state's 3rd House district, which included parts of Craven and Pamlico counties.

 Political career

 LGBTQ+ rights

 In 2021, he proposed anti-transgender legislation which would prohibit medical professionals from performing gender confirmation surgery on those under the age of 21.
 The legislation would also mandate that state employees inform parents when their children display "gender nonconformity."